JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 ```

 That's because Sphinx keeps intermediate representations between runs to support incremental builds.
-`make clean` only removes the "build" artifacts -- in this case, `html` as it was the builder we used with `make html`.
+`make clean` removes the "build" artifacts -- in this case, `html` as it was the builder we used with `make html`.

 # `livereload` Server